-ALL apprenticeships require that you are able to meet entry requirements for the industry you are interested in.
+ALL apprenticeships require that you meet entry requirements for the industry you are interested in.

-Due to the fact that there are many more applicants than placements it is strongly advised that students aim to have achieved Level 2 NCEA with good grades in Mathematics, English and Science.
-It also helps to have had practical workplace experience through Gateway.
+Since there are many more applicants than placements it is strongly advised that students aim to have achieved Level 2 NCEA with good grades in Mathematics, English and Science.
+It also helps to have had practical workplace experience through the school's Gateway programme.

-Visit http://youthguarantee.net.nz/vocational-pathways/students-and-whanau to see pathway requirements.
+Visit http://youthguarantee.net.nz/vocational- pathways/students-and-whanau/ to see pathway requirements.